 Q: What is Planned Giving?

 A: Planned Giving is finding ways to make charitable gifts now, or after your lifetime, while enjoying financial benefits for yourself.
 Planned Gifts are contributions made through your will, charitable gift annuities, gifts of life insurance, pooled income funds, and charitable trusts.
 You may also transfer highly appreciated assets, such as stocks or real estate for important tax savings.
 Planned Gifts are sometimes referred to as “lifetime” gifts because they require some planning and, often, help from your professional advisors.
-A Planned Gift made to the Step Up on Second helps ensure the future of the services and programs we provide and may further your financial goals.
+A Planned Gift made to the Step Up helps ensure the future of the services and programs we provide and may further your financial goals.

 Q: How do I make a Planned Gift?

-A: You can make a declaration of your commitment to provide for your gift to Step Up on Second in your will, trust, life insurance beneficiary designation, or from your qualified benefits, such as your IRA account.
+A: You can make a declaration of your commitment to provide for your gift to Step Up in your will, trust, life insurance beneficiary designation, or from your qualified benefits, such as your IRA account.
 Suggested language can be found on the Legacy Society Information Page.
-Once your Planned Gift has been been finalized, please let the Office of Development know, so that you may be appropriately recognized.
+Once your Planned Gift has been been finalized, please let the Office of Community Development know, so that you may be appropriately recognized.

 Q: Where can I get technical information on various Planned Gifts?